km5es/Drone-Project-code/Payload Computer/README.md

-## Generating a waveform
+## Generating a waveform 〽️

 This folder contains several GNU Radio flowgraphs for generating a variety of pre-stored waveforms.
 The default waveform is a pulsed sine wave at 960 kHz baseband.
 Other waveforms such as a pulsed Gaussian-modulated sine wave, QPSK-modulated waveform, and broadband noise are also possible with the attached GR flowgraphs.

-> **Warning:** When the SDR is not transmitting the calibration signal it will feed a sequence of zeros to its front-end.
+> **Warning**: When the SDR is not transmitting the calibration signal it will feed a sequence of zeros to its front-end.
 This will result in a low-amplitude broadband noise emission.

-## Logging
+## Logging 📃

 - Logs from all of the navigation and SDR scripts are saved in the [`./logs/payload/`](../logs/payload/) folder.
 These are useful to identify if/when calibrations took place on the payload side.
 - Metadata logs are saved in [`./logs/metadata/`](../logs/metadata/).
 Required for post-processing and analysis.